 - National standards required to become a Certified Surgical Technologist (CST)

 Surgical Technology Program Information

-- Two-year, accredited Associate of Science degree program in Surgical Technology
+- 22-month, accredited Associate of Science degree program in Surgical Technology

 - Industry-experienced instructors work one-on-one with you in small classes to develop your professional skills in patient care, surgical technology and communication